jbhopkins/bioxtasraw/installer/readme_making_linux_deb_installer.txt

 Current build notes:
 - Using ubuntu 22.04 LTS
-- Using raw_py313 environment on the virtualbox machine
+- Using raw_py311 environment on the virtualbox machine
 - Helps a lot if you set up guest additions on the virtualbox
+- If installed by conda there's current some x11 error (seems to be GUI toolkit, not RAW) with the GTK3 versions of wxpython, which means wxpython >4.2.0, so use 4.2.0 and GTK2 for now.
+Could try a build via pip with the GTK3 at some point.